 - Demand for service has increased and so has the cost of providing that service to customers.
-The City's water rates ordinance allows for annual rate increases tied to the Consumer Price Index (CPI) for Water & Sewer Services, which increased by 6.38%.
+The City's water rates ordinance allows for annual rate increases tied to the Consumer Price Index (CPI) for Water & Sewer Services.

 How does Homestead’s rate compare to other cities?

 - Homestead has the lowest rate out of all communities in Broward & Miami-Dade Counties.

 - The South Florida Water Management District is tasked with managing and preserving water resources from Orlando to the Florida Keys.
 Every public and private water utility, including HPS Water, is required to obtain a Water Use Permit and adhere to the conditions of operations set out by the District, which include daily limits to how much water the utility can use.

 Where does Homestead’s water come from?

 - Homestead pumps most of its water from the Biscayne Aquifer, a groundwater deposit located just below the surface of the land in South Florida.
 When Homestead reaches the daily limit to water it is allowed to pump out of the Aquifer, Homestead then has to buy water from Miami-Dade County to meet customer demand.